observablehq/plot/README.md

 })
 ```

 With Plot, **all charts are interactive inputs**.
-A Plot chart element exposes a *value* property that represents the currently-selected data, and emits an *input* even whenever the selection changes in response to user interaction.
+A Plot chart element exposes a *value* property that represents the currently-selected data, and emits an *input* event whenever the selection changes in response to user interaction.
 This makes it easy to pipe the selection from one chart into another chart (or table) for coordinated views, and it works beautifully with [Observable’s reactive views](https://observablehq.com/@observablehq/introduction-to-views).

 In vanilla JavaScript: